colin-scott/colin-scott.github.io/_posts/2016-08-13-does-it-trickle-down.markdown

 ### Scoping the hypothesis

 The question I posed was admittedly vague.
-What exactly did I mean by `benefit', and how can we possibly make a statement about all technological innovations?
+What exactly did I mean by 'benefit', and how can we possibly make a statement about all technological innovations?

 To scope the discussion, let's focus on a more specific question: